UnWeaving the knots of GraphRAG -- turns out VectorRAG is almost enough: Experimental Results

+GraphRAG was the system that sparked the domain of graph-based RAG systems, it performs a multi step indexing procedure that first extracts entities and relations and then builds a hierarchical communities using those entities.
+During retrieval it relies on heuristics to select communities, relations and entities in order to perform QA.

+HippoRAG\cite{gutiérrez2025hipporagneurobiologicallyinspiredlongterm} as well as its successor HippoRAG2 are often on the forefront of the RAG systems SOTA.
+The successor constructs graph similar to how UnWeaver does it, with the difference that it creates entity-entity edges, which UnWeaver forgoes.
+At retrieval time it searches the created graph using Personalized PageRank using the top-k most similar entities to the query as the seed as well as variety of other heuristics.

+Recently RAPTOR emerged and has been one of the dominant systems in graph-based RAGs in terms of its performance.
+It builds its index by recursively clustering summaries of chunks, it then makes use of that tree to perform QA.

+The last system we compare against as baseline is VectorRAG\cite{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp} that created the domain of RAG systems in the first place.

-We evaluate the quality of RAG systems on downstream QA task with a selection of three datasets included in the distantly supervised RAGBench suite \cite{friel2025ragbenchexplainablebenchmarkretrievalaugmented}.
-All the methods are indexed and queried with \textbf{GPT-oss-120B} LLM and embedded with \textbf{Qwen3-Embedding-4B}.
-To evaluate the quality of QA we employ calculation of Factual Correctness (F1) from RAGAS\cite{es2025ragasautomatedevaluationretrieval} which we average across all questions and calculate over 5 evaluation runs in order to get variance of the mean Factual Correctness for each method.
-In order to eliminate the effect of response formatting on FC score we fix the query prompt across all the methods to be the same.
+All the methods are indexed and queried with \texttt{GPT-OSS-120B} LLM and embedded with \texttt{Qwen3-Embedding-4B}.
+To evaluate the quality of QA we employ calculation of Factual Correctness (F1) from RAGAS\cite{es2025ragasautomatedevaluationretrieval}, with the judge also being \texttt{GPT-OSS-120B}.
+FC F1 is calculated from FC recall and FC precision which in turn are calculated by performing claim decomposition, via LLM, on both the ground truth answer as well as the system's answer.
+To account for inherent stochasticity of LLMs we perform 5 evaluation runs in order to get mean and variance of the mean FC for each method.
+To eliminate the effect of response formatting on FC score we fix the query prompt across all the methods to be the same.
+Finally we report the results of closed book as well as oracle querying in order to show the theoretical minimum and maximum achievable in this metric.
 The results are listed in \autoref{table:evaluation}.

+In order to decouple the knowledge representation part from the retrieval part of UnWeaver, we've tested a modification of UnWeaver that utilities Personalised PageRank at retrieval time instead of using weighted voting via identified entities.

+Across all datasets the top 3 ranking of methods always involve HippoRAG2, VectorRAG and UnWeaver, with variance in individual placements in that ranking.
+On the other end of the spectrum is GraphRAG which always occupies the last spot.
+On COVID-QA and eManual UnWeaver is the best system, while on Tech-QA\footnote{On Tech-QA dataset, we were unable to produce results using RAPTOR despite numerous attempts.
+The problem was numerical instability in calculation of Gaussian Mixture Models that are the backbone of RAPTOR's clustering procedure.} and MuSiQue it's HippoRAG2.